-Adapting to a Demanding World
+Using SMART Goals to Adapt to a Demanding World

 Today’s world is so different than 20 years ago.
 There are higher expectations for accomplishing great things at an earlier age.
 Getting straight A’s to get into a great college are just the beginning.
 Every teen needs to perform highly in sports, music, or drama.
 They also need to make sure they stand out in their extracurricular activities with special talents and leadership skills.
+Learning how to set and work towards SMART goals could be the key to success!

 But, no one teaches teens how to get all of this done.
 They don’t know how to define goals in a way that they improve their chances of success.
 This means they’re on their own to learn how to get organized and stay focused, while juggling many challenges with very limited time.